-Super Bowl 2021 will be taking place on Sunday, 07th February 2021 at the Raymond James Stadium.
-It will be the 55th edition of season ending grand finale of NFL.
-After the covid-19 outbreak NFL season is starting later than usual and will have less matches in the season.
-However NFL has announced that Super Bowl 2021 player bonuses and winning prizes will remain the same like last year.
+Super Bowl 2022 will be taking place on Sunday, 13th February 2022 at the SoFi Stadium in Inglewood, California.
+It will be the 56th edition of season ending grand finale of NFL.
+NFL has announced that Super Bowl 2022 player bonuses and winning prizes will remain the same like last year.
 We take a look at how players of two finalists of NFL season get paid for the Super Bowl.

 NFL has confirmed that for the upcoming super bowl event each of the winning team player will get $150,000 while the losing team players will get $75,000 each.
 This money will come straight from NFL and will be a handed out as player bonuses.
 Players do have their professional contracts with their teams and that have nothing to do with it.

 Winning Team Player Bonuses: Each and every member 53 man roster will pocket $150,000 each for winning the Vince Lombardi Trophy.

 Losing Team Player Bonuses: Each and every member of 53 man roster of losing team will pocket $75,000 each if they fail to win the Super Bowl.